Configuration

 The Settings Hub is the centralized configuration center in GlyphFex.
 Open it by clicking the Settings gear icon in the navigation sidebar or by pressing Ctrl+,.

 The hub uses a left sidebar / right content area layout inspired by Windows 11 Settings.
 The left sidebar lists all available configuration panels, and clicking any item loads its content on the right.
+A search box at the top lets you find any setting by keyword — type a few characters and matching panels are highlighted instantly.

 Settings Hub Screenshot of the Settings Hub dialog showing the left sidebar navigation with Profile, Notifications, Language, Audit, Calendar, Archive, and License panels